Rise of the Guardians

-Not recommended under 7, PG to 10 (Violence and disturbing scenes)
+Not suitable under 7; parental guidance to 9 (violence and disturbing scenes)

 This topic contains: